stefan-hudelmaier/azure-event-hubs-kafka-example/README.md

 ```

 Since the application listens for messages on `test-topic` you
 should see the messages in the log.
+Note that it can take a couple of seconds for the application to subscribe.